WanJunCode/ConnPool/Pool/README.md

 # ConnPool
-this is a onnection pool for mysql 、redis、mongo
+this is a connection pool for mysql 、redis、mongo